plepe/overpass-layer/README.md

 * `data.features`: an object with all leaflet feature which show the object.
 Index is the id of the style (e.g. 'highlight' for 'style:highlight'. 'default' for 'style').
 * `data.feature`: the first leaflet feature (of the styles array). it will be used for binding popups to.
 * `data.featureMarker`: the leaflet marker, if a marker is shown on the object
+* `data.layouts`: The rendered version of all layouts as object (indexed by the layout id)
 * `data.popup`: the popup, which is attached to the object (even if it is not shown)
 * `data.styles`: array of style-ids which are currently active
 * `data.isShown`: whether the object is currently shown on the map (boolean)